KatherineMichel/portfolio/doc/2024-recap.md

 ### Eclipse

 On my way back to Plano after my uncle's funeral, I got stuck in eclipse travel.
 I arrived back in Plano in time for the eclipse, but hadn't had time to plan.
 Fortunately, JPMorganChase had me covered.
 Eclipse glasses were handed out around campus, and we convened outside for a watch party.
 It's hard to put into words what it was like to watch the eclipse with what must have been thousands of co-workers.

-At the moment of eclipse, as Total Eclipse of the Heart played on the loudspeaker, a cheer went up across the crowd.
+Here is a little taste of the fun.
+This was a small portion of the crowd.
+Clouds intermittently covered the sun, but parted in time for the totality.
+The crowd cheered and Total Eclipse of the Heart played in the background.
+Super fun!

 <!--
 Photos